vivekbarsagadey/algo-trading-system/docs/INDEX.md

 ### For Architects
 1. Start with [HLD.MD](HLD.MD) for system overview
-2. Reference [END-TO-END SEQUENCE DIAGRAM.md](END-TO-END%20SEQUENCE%20DIAGRAM.md) for complete flow
+3. Reference [END-TO-END-SEQUENCE-DIAGRAM.md](END-TO-END-SEQUENCE-DIAGRAM.md) for complete flow
 3. Use [STATE-MACHINE.md](STATE-MACHINE.md) for state management
 4. Follow [SYSTEM-CAPABILITIES-MATRIX.md](SYSTEM-CAPABILITIES-MATRIX.md) for capability mapping